 Note: This article is intended to help those purchasing their first Smartphone.

 These days, when it comes to mobile phones, Smartphones are the obvious winners.
 Very few people opt for the ones that were prevalent like the common Nokia or Samsung phones.
-Just go to any mobile shop and ask the seller which phones sell like hot cakes, the answer is definitely smartphones.
+Just go to any mobile shop and ask the seller which phones sell like hotcakes, the answer is definitely smartphones.

 Smartphones are equipped with a much more advanced operating system than ordinary cell phones.
-Smartphones combine all the features of a mobile phone, a personal computer, media player, GPS navigation, camera, gaming device, apps and much more and fit all this technology in the palm of your hand.
+Smartphones combine all the features of a mobile phone, a personal computer, media player, GPS navigation, camera, gaming device, apps, and much more and fit all this technology in the palm of your hand.

 A new smartphone buyer should know that there are basically two major smartphone operating systems.
 Apple’s iOS and the Android operating system.
 Android is owned by Google.
 Most smartphone manufacturers use Android while iOS is only used on Apple devices, for example, the iPhone, iPad, and iPod Touch.
 Apple has strict control over how the software works on its hardware.
-Google licenses its Android system to many smartphone manufacturers so design, features, performance, and user experience is less consistent.
+Google licenses its Android system to many smartphone manufacturers so design, features, performance, and user experience are less consistent.

 If you are new to smartphones and can’t decide whether to get an iPhone or Android, we will hopefully provide you with enough useful information to help you with that decision.
 Since this is an all things Apple blog, our preference is obvious and if asked, we would advise you to go with the iPhone because of the reasons we will provide below.
 Similarly, if you’ve never owned an iPhone and have been an Android user and have considered switching to an iPhone, again we would advise you to get an iPhone.